 For a fuller record of all past and current projects, please see the GSI’s Consumption & Change projects page

 Selected recent publications

 (NB.
-Organised across four topics; refereed journal/conference papers indicated by *)
+Organised across four topics; refereed books/chapters/journal/conference papers indicated by *)

 Sustainable consumption, energy policy